gardener/gardener/docs/development/getting_started_locally.md

 Please refer to the [TMUX documentation](https://github.com/tmux/tmux/wiki) for working effectively inside the remote-local-setup pod.

-To access Grafana, Prometheus or other components in a browser, two port forwards are needed:
+To access Grafana, Prometheus, or other components in a browser, two port forwards are needed:

 The port forward from the laptop to the pod: